Academic Catalog

 Art (ART)

 Emphasizes building perceptual skills for observational drawing of still life, interiors, and the human form.
-Covers techniques such as contour drawing, sighting techniques, perspective, value, light logic and approaches to portraiture.
+Covers techniques such as contour drawing, sighting techniques, perspective, value, light logic, and approaches to portraiture.
 Investigates assumptions, methods, and skills unique to the discipline and focuses on creating, responding to, and analyzing artworks.
-Designed for intended art majors or minors or others with previous drawing experience.
-Typically offered: Autumn, Spring, Winter.
+Typically offered: Autumn, Winter, Spring.

 ART 1180 Understanding Visual Art and Design (5 Credits)